Video shows fatal Los Angeles police shooting of homeless man

-LOS ANGELES Los Angeles police officers shot and killed a homeless skid-row robbery suspect who grabbed at an officer's gun during a scuffle as they tried to subdue him in a confrontation captured on video, police said on Monday.
+LOS ANGELES Los Angeles police shot and killed a homeless man who grabbed at an officer's gun during a videotaped scuffle, authorities said on Monday, in an incident highlighting the often volatile interactions between law enforcement and mentally ill residents of the city's skid row.

 The man, known by the street name Africa, had been living for weeks in a tent outside the Union Rescue Mission building where Sunday's shooting occurred and had a history of violent, erratic behavior, the mission's director said.

-Footage of the shooting, widely circulated on the Internet, marked the latest in a string of incidents that have put police across the country under heightened scrutiny over the use of lethal force, especially against minorities, the disadvantaged and the mentally ill.
+The shooting, footage of which circulated widely on the Internet, marked the latest in a string of incidents that have put police across the country under heightened scrutiny over the use of lethal force, especially against minorities and the mentally disturbed.

-Local civil rights activists called on the city police commission to hold a hearing on the police use of force on skid row, a 50-block area that ranks as one of the largest concentrations of homeless people in United States.
+Local civil rights activists called on the city police commission to hold a hearing on the police use of force on skid row, a square-mile area downtown that ranks as one of the largest concentrations of homeless people in United States.

-After falling to the sidewalk, the suspect grabbed at an officer's holstered pistol, precipitating the shooting, Beck told a news conference, adding the weapon appeared to have been partially dislodged.
+Los Angeles Police Chief Charlie Beck said officers responding to a robbery call outside the rescue mission "acted compassionately" toward the man who was identified as the suspect "up until the time that force was required."

-Bystander video of the incident shows the man swinging his arms wildly at a group of policemen before he is knocked to the pavement, and four officers struggle to restrain him.
+Bystander video of the incident shows the man swinging his arms wildly at a group of officers before he is knocked to the pavement, and four officers struggle to restrain him.

 Someone in the video is heard repeatedly shouting: "Drop the gun!" and several gunshots ring out, as bystanders gather at the scene shouting at police: "They just shot that man," and "Ain't nobody got no gun."